Query API

 What about rate limiting?

 Rate limits are applied per project (not per API key).
-Every response includes X-RateLimit-Limit, X-RateLimit-Remaining, and X-RateLimit-Reset headers so you can monitor your usage—see Response headers for details.
+Authenticated query responses include X-RateLimit-Limit, X-RateLimit-Remaining, and X-RateLimit-Reset headers so you can monitor your usage—see Response headers for details.

 Managing keys